 If you have any difficulties applying online please contact our research admissions team via firstname.lastname@example.org.

 International applicants can use the services of our representatives overseas.
 Please see our information about immigration, and specific entry requirements including English language qualifications.
 Find out more about immigration requirements for all types of temporary study, and research visits.

 Applying for a research degree is a simple five-step process:

 Step 1 choose an existing research project or start your own

-For information on the research degrees we offer visit our course pages.
+For information on the research degrees we offer, visit our research opportunities directory.
 Please make sure that you are able to meet the requirements below before submitting your application:

 - The University's English language requirements.

 - the academic entry requirements for your course.
 Use Coursefinder to see the criteria.

 Start dates vary but your graduate school or faculty admissions office will be able to advise you on when you can start your research.